This page contains affiliate links. They don’t cost you extra (some even save you money),

 - InMotion Hosting – I used to use Bluehost to host all of my websites.
-I love how affordable it is, and how easy it is to navigate, however, I started having issues with downtime, so I decided to switch.
+I love how affordable it was, and how easy it was to navigate, however, I started having issues with downtime, so I decided to switch.
 InMotion Hosting has a similar pricing plan, and after using it for three years, I haven’t had any more issues with my websites.

 - LastPass – I LOVE LastPass.
 It keeps me sane by managing all my logins, passwords and also allows me to give access to specific accounts to outsourcers without giving them my password.
 Plus, I can access it on any computer and on my phone.
 There is a free and paid version, both are awesome.
 You can watch my LastPass tutorial here (just know LastPass has updated the sign up process since it was created).